mauriciojost/olympus-photosync/README.md

 # README

-This application allows to automatically download through WIFI all photos and videos taken with the camera Olumpus OMD E-M10.
+This application allows to automatically download through WIFI all photos and videos taken with the camera Olympus OMD E-M10.

 ## User